 - Monetary value is a customer’s total spend—the sum of all his or her orders ever.

 With these three metrics you can pinpoint and describe almost any stage in the customer lifecycle.

 For example, what’s an R0 F0?
-Well, it’s someone who has never ordered but just joined your email list.
+Well, it’s someone who has never ordered and just joined your email list.
 How about an R7 F10 M1000?
-That’s probably a loyal buyer: 10 orders which total $1,000, the most recent being a week ago.
+That’s probably a loyal buyer: 10 orders, which total $1,000, the most recent being a week ago.
 And an R400 F10 M1000?
 Unfortunately, that’s a former loyal buyer, a “defecting customer,” who’s very far along in the customer lifecycle curve.
-She’s slipping away and hasn’t bought in more than a year.
+They’re slipping away and haven’t bought in more than a year.